SNDK Stock Alert: SanDisk Falls Amid Broader Chip Pullback

 SanDisk Remains Buy-Rated Among Wall Street Firms

-What’s also worth mentioning is that Wall Street analysts continue to see significant further upside in SNDK shares.
+It's also worth mentioning that Wall Street analysts continue to see significant further upside in SNDK shares.

-As of this writing, the consensus rating on SanDisk sits at “Strong Buy,” with price targets as high as $2,000, indicating potential upside of another 38% from here.
+As of writing, the consensus rating on SanDisk sits at “Strong Buy” with price targets going as high as $2,000, indicating potential upside of another 38% from here.

 This article was created with the support of automated content tools from our partners at Sigma.AI.
 Together, our financial data and AI solutions help us to deliver more informed market headline analysis to readers faster than ever.